mindarc/frontend-assessment/readme.md

-Project is based on Angular and completed both exercises as per the requirements.
+Project is based on Angular and Vue.js

+I have completed both exercises usgin Angular and Vue.js as per the requirement.

 The following two Folders contains the code.
 In the folder there is a file called package.json which has all the info about dependencies to run the project.

+  1. mindarc-exercise-1-jyoti - - Angular
+  2. mindarc-exercise-2-jyoti - Angular

+Without any prior experience in Vue.js I have attempted to complete the exercise in Vue.js as well.

-  1. mindarc-exercise-1-jyoti
+1. vue-firstdesigntemplate - mindarc-exercise-1-jyoti
-  2. mindarc-exercise-2-jyoti
+2. vue-firstproject - mindarc-exercise-2-jyoti

+In the folder there is a file called package.json which has all the info about dependencies to run the project.

 Explain why the result of ('b' + 'a' + + 'a' + 'a').toLowerCase() is banana